tomo-cps/mac-setup/README.md

 - `Displays`: More Space
   - Displays → More Space
 - `Accessibility`: Allow zooming
-　- Accessibility → zoom → Use scroll gesture with modifier keys to zoom → ON
+　- Accessibility → Zoom → Use scroll gesture with modifier keys to zoom → ON
 - `Wallpaper`: Bottom dynamic wallpaper
 ![wallpaper](./data/wallpaper.png)
 - `Terminal`